 I was one weary pilgrim in 2012.
 A prolonged period of stress saw my energy levels plummet, with no sign of return.
 I lost my appetite and agility.
 Dizziness and nausea soon became the norm.
 Joint and muscle pain had me popping pills during the day, and crying throughout the night.
 I couldn't pour the jug with one hand anymore and it was a challenge to get dressed.

 What reason underlay my loss?
 The doctor didn't know.
 When I was physically unable to get out of bed in the morning I reluctantly had to withdraw from my courses and leave a job that I loved.
 I was, for the best part, bedridden.
 I barely saw friends anymore.
 I felt isolated, scared and depressed.
 And after five long months of not knowing what was driving my deterioration, I was diagnosed with chronic fatigue syndrome.

 Prolonged struggles cause us to question what we know, what we believe.
-I had to examine my faith, and ask myself if I truly believed God's promises in the Word.
-Ask myself who and what it was that I loved, worshipped, trusted and hoped in.
-And where my comfort and joy were actually found.
+I had to examine my faith, and ask myself if I believed God's promises in the Word.
+Ask myself and it was that I loved, worshipped, trusted and hoped in.
+And where my comfort and joy were found.
 Was Christ truly the solid rock on which I stood?